kcleal/dysgu/README.rst

 If dysgu is taking a long time to run, this could be due to the complexity of the sample.
 Dysgu will try and generate contigs from clusters of soft-clipped reads and remap these to the reference genome.
 In this case consider increasing the `clip-length` or setting `--contigs False`, or `--remap False`.
-Alternatively check your sample for anomalous sequences and adapter content.
+Alternatively you might need to check your sample for anomalous sequences and adapter content.

 If sensitivity is lower than expected for paired-end data, check that the insert size was inferred accurately, and provide manually using the `-I` option otherwise.

+If you input data or aligner do not seem to be working well with dusgu, please get in touch clealk@cardiff.ac.uk